Dubrajpur Assembly constituency: 2011

-1977–2006
+1977-2006

-In the 2006 and 2001 state assembly elections Bhakti Pada Ghosh of Forward Bloc won the Dubrajpur assembly seat defeating his nearests Sailen Mahata and Sattick Roy, both of Trinamool Congress respectively.
+In the 2006 and 2001 state assembly elections Bhakti Pada Ghosh of All India Forward Bloc won the Dubrajpur assembly seat defeating his nearests Sailen Mahata and Sattick Roy, both of Trinamool Congress respectively.
 Contests in most years were multi cornered but only winners and runners are being mentioned.
 Bhakti Bhushan Mandal of Forward Bloc won the seat from 1977 to 1996, defeating Arun Kumar Chakraborty of Congress In 1996, Bishnu Charan Ghosh of Congress in 1991, Gourhari Chandra of Congress in 1987, Nitaipada Ghosh of Congress in 1987 and Enayet Karim Choudhury of Congress in 1977.

-1962–1972
+1962-1972

 Sachi Nandan Swami of Congress won in 1972.
 Sheikh Manjurul Islam of CPI(M) won in 1971.
 Bhakti Bhushan Mandal of Forward Bloc won in 1969.
 K.N.Bandopadhyay, Independent, won in 1967.
 Bhakti Bhushan Mandal of Forward Bloc won in 1962.
 Prior to that the Dubrajpur seat was not there.